Oct 25 2008

 3. Is there anything about me, that if changed, would dramatically enhance my life?

 This is the kind of question that many of us might have trouble with.
-Guilt, sadness, or regret might come up in the of asking yourself this kind of question.
-But just like I said before, change is inevitable and if were lucky in the of our own personal changes we consciously choose what would enhance our lives.
+Guilt, sadness, or regret might come up in the process of asking yourself this kind of question.
+But just like I said before, change is inevitable and if were lucky in the process of our own personal changes we consciously choose what would enhance our lives.

 So every once in awhile take an honest self inventory of your habitual behaviors and choices.
 Try not to beat yourself up if you find things you would like change.
 Then get very clear about how you want to be instead and start practicing.